mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Isaac conceded that the situation was unfair to me.
 He promised to retroactively adjust my December and January bills as if I'd been on a retainer agreement and refund the difference.
 The offer was not even contingent on the new retainer.

 But what would we do with 40 hours per month if there were only 20 hours left in the project?
-Isaac proposed that WebAgency take over the design portion of the project that I had planned for TinyPilot's in-house developers to do.
-WebAgency billed a much higher rate than TinyPilot's developers, but Isaac predicted they'd reduce costs overall.
+Isaac proposed that WebAgency take over the dev work as well.
+WebAgency billed a much higher rate than TinyPilot's in-house developers, but Isaac predicted they'd reduce costs overall.
 TinyPilot's devs specialize in Python and JavaScript, but WebAgency's devs do design-heavy work all the time.
-Plus, they already work closely with the designers.

 I signed the retainer.
 My 60 high-quality retainer hours were scheduled to resume in March.